allenai/satlas-super-resolution/README.md

 `X,Y` is the column and row position of the NAIP image within the current Sentinel-2 image.

 ## Model
+In the paper, we experiment with SRCNN, HighResNet, SR3, and ESRGAN.
+For a good balance of output quality and inference speed, we use the ESRGAN model for generating global super-resolution outputs.

-Our model is an adaptation of [ESRGAN](https://arxiv.org/abs/1809.00219), with changes that allow the input to be a time series of Sentinel-2 images.
+Our ESRGAN model is an adaptation of the original [ESRGAN](https://arxiv.org/abs/1809.00219), with changes that allow the input to be a time series of Sentinel-2 images.
 All models are trained to upsample by a factor of 4.

 <p align="center">